daniellangnet/mt-gtm-outbound-agent/README.md

 - Run the sample workflow (invokes SayHello via the client):
   - `python -m scripts.run_workflow`

+## Deploying
+- We use Fly.io for hosting
+- Install using `brew install flyctl`

 You should see logs indicating a connection to the Temporal service, then worker activity and workflow execution.
 The workflow result will be printed to the console.